 4. The Addams Family

 If Paige and her family thought they could take the award of the odd-ball family of the year, they’re so wrong.
-Charles Addams’ the Addams take the honors, starring in its animated version released this year.
-Along with a stellar voice cast and eye-catching visuals, directors Vernon and Tieron recreate the vague family’s struggles to mix in with their surroundings and connect with people totally different from them in appearances.
-The urge to escape a life of isolation and despair looms large and on the edge, as the time comes near.
+Charles Addams’ The Addams takes the honors, starring in its animated version released this year.
+Along with a stellar voice cast and eye-catching visuals, directors Vernon and Tieron recreate the vague family’s struggles to mix in with their surroundings and connect with people totally different from them in appearance.
+The urge to escape a life of isolation and despair looms large and on the edge as the time comes near.

 3. Funan